Fruits are the easiest fast food in the world

 Then you add lots and lots of different veggies to it, Raw or cooked.

-You can add some seeds or Avocado to it, or use nut butter.
+Add some seeds or Avocado to it, or use nut butter.

 Rawtill4 Dinner Ideas: